 Yes, assistive listening devices are available in the majority of GPCs.
 The following rooms are equipped with this technology - Agricultural Sciences 214, Holden Hall 033, 038, 104, 155, 225 and all GPCs in Media and Communication.

 There is a copy of the instructions in the lectern drawer of each classroom.
 However, you can print your own copy by clicking on the appropriate link below.

 - Instructions for HUMSCI 273, HOLDEN 152, MATH 012, MATH 108, & SCIENC 112.

-- Instructions for HOLDEN 028, HOLDEN 106, HOLDEN 109, HOLDEN 111, & HOLDEN 154 or any GPCs in Media and Communication in the basement or on the 2nd floor.
+- Instructions for HOLDEN GPCs (except 152- see above) or any GPC in Media & Communication in the basement or 2nd floor.

 - Instructions for any GPCs in Media and Communication on the 1st or 3rd floors.

 If you have any questions or concerns about using the technology, please contact Classroom Technology Services (CTS) at 834-5252 or at email@example.com.